 Mario J. Gabelli, CFA.
 Mr. Gabelli is Chairman of the Board of Directors of the Fund.
 Mr. Gabelli is Chair, Co-Chief Executive Officer, and Chief Investment Officer - Value Portfolios of GAMCO Investors, Inc. ("GAMI"), an OTC-listed asset manager and financial services company.
 He is the Chief Investment Officer of Value Portfolios of Gabelli Funds, LLC and GAMCO Asset Management Inc., each of which are asset management subsidiaries of GAMI.
 In addition, Mr. Gabelli is Chief Executive Officer, Chief Investment Officer, a director and the controlling shareholder of GGCP, Inc. ("GGCP"), a private company that holds a majority interest in GAMI, and the Chair of MJG Associates, Inc., which acts as an investment manager of various investment funds and other accounts.
 He is Executive Chair of Associated Capital Group, Inc., a public company that provides alternative management and institutional research services, and is a majority-owned subsidiary of GGCP.
 Mr. Gabelli has served as Chair of LICT Corporation ("LICT"), a public company engaged in broadband transport and other communications services, since 2004 and has been the CEO of LICT since December 2010.
-He has also served as a director of CIBL, Inc. ("CIBL"), a public holding company that was spun-off from LICT in 2007, since 2007 and as Executive Chair since February 2020.
-He served as the Chair of Morgan Group Holding Co., a public holding company, from 2001 to October 2019 and as the CEO from 2001 to November 2012.
+He has also served as a director of CIBL, Inc. ("CIBL"), a public holding company, from 2001 to October 2019 and as the CEO from 2001 to November 2012.
 Mr. Gabelli serves as Overseer of the Columbia University Graduate School of Business and as a trustee of Boston College and Roger Williams University.
-He serves as a director of the Winston Churchill Foundation, Inc., a Nevada private charitable trust.
-Mr. Gabelli serves as Co-President of Field Point Park Association, Inc. Mr. Gabelli received his Bachelor's degree from Fordham University, M.B.A. from Columbia Business School, and honorary Doctorates from Fordham University and Roger Williams University.
+He serves as a director of the Winston Churchill Foundation, The E.L.
+Wiegand Foundation, The American-Italian Cancer Foundation, and The Foundation for Italian Art and Culture.
+He is Chair of the Gabelli Foundation, Inc., a Nevada private charitable trust.
+Mr. Gabelli serves as Co-President of Field Point Park Association, Inc. Mr. Gabelli received his Bachelor's degree from Fordham University.
+M.B.A. from Columbia Business School, and honorary Doctorates from Fordham University.